 These winners should go much higher even in this volatile market—don't miss out!

-Fast forward six years, and MSFT stock trades at 111—more than triple its 2007-2013 peak, and just below its October peak above 115, where it topped out last month.
-In the last two years, MSFT has nearly doubled, and the only real dip came during the recently completed fourth-quarter market correction (see chart below).
+Fast forward six years, and MSFT stock trades at 127—more than triple its 2007-2013 peak, and just off its all-time high of 130, which it briefly touched last month.
+In the last two years, MSFT is up 88%, and the only real dip came during the fourth-quarter 2018 market correction (see chart below).